 Java: Thread.sleep(5); Python: sleep(5) Ruby: sleep(5) C#: Thread.Sleep(5);

-Cool, these are just few ways to add timeouts in your test scripts and have your tests running in timely manner.
+Cool, these are just a few ways to add timeouts in your test scripts and have your tests running in a timely manner.
 We’ll continue with you new tips next week, so stay tuned and keep testing!
 See you next week!